splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-service-map.rst

       - :strong:`Description`

     * - Network load
-      - A network load can be a service,
+      - A network load is a service in your network.
       - Network loads are represented as circles.

     * - Network edge